inknsharps/horiseon_website/README.md

 * Added alt tags to all images.
 * Cleaned up CSS classes.

-Detailed descriptions for all changes can be found in the changelog.md file in /assets.
+Detailed descriptions for all changes can be found in the <a href="https://github.com/inknsharps/horiseon_website_code_refactor/blob/main/assets/changelog/changelog.md">changelog</a>.
 <br><br>
 ## Credits